ClimateCompatibleGrowth/Geo-X/README.md

 **Generators:**

 The types of renewable generators considered for plant construction are included in the `generators_dict` section.
-Currently, only Solar, Wind, and Hydro can be considered.
+Currently, only `solar`, `wind`, and `hydro` can be considered.
 Ensure that all the generators that you are considering are in the dictionary and remove any unnecessary ones.

 Dependent on which generators you are using, you can change the `panel` value for Solar and the `turbine` value for Wind.

-In the `gen_capacity` section, you will find `solar` and `wind` and `hydro`, which can be changed to match values that you are analysing.
+In the `gen_capacity` section, you will find `solar` and `wind` and `hydro`, where the values can be changed to match the values that you are analysing.

 **Other:**